Abstract of Rebecca Jane CLARK, 2024

 01.15 Born SHANNON, PALMERSTON NORTH.
 Brother 9 years younger - like a second Mum to him.
 Family moved to SOUTHLAND in 1976 (Intermediate School age).
 Father got job at EDENDALE DAIRY FACTORY.
 Mother made redundant from POST BANK in the NORTH ISLAND but in SOUTHLAND did casual work in the Factory and later some work for MOSSBURN ENTERPRISES in KENNINGTON before retiring.

-02.54 Spent time around EDENDALE in the countryside attending MENZIES COLLEGE until 3rd Form before moving to SOUTHLAND GIRLS HIGH SCHOOL.
-Travelling by School Bus meant she missed out on activities like extra sports.
-The 45 minute bus trip was fun with friends from a variety of schools.
-Sometimes regretted not being able to have a city lifestyle and missing out then but views have changed now older.
+02.54 Spent time around EDENDALE.
+Wen to MENZIES COLLEGE until 3rd Form.
+Then SOUTHLAND GIRLS HIGH SCHOOL.
+Travelling by SCHOOL BUS meant missed out on activities like extra sports but 45-minute trip was fun with friends from a variety of schools.
+Sometimes regretted not being able to have a city lifestyle and missing out - views have changed now older.
 Had ponies to ride and wasn’t scared to get her hands dirty.

 4.57 Would like a country lifestyle for her children.
 Lived in INVERCARGILL with her husband until she had children and then moved to back to EDENDALE.
 Husband’s family on a local farm and perhaps one day they will move on to take it over for the fourth generation.